mastrmind-dev/Spring-Boot-JWT-authentication-and-authorization/README.md

 # Spring JWT Security Project

-This project is a simple implementation of JWT (JSON Web Token) authentication using Spring Boot.
+This project is an implementation of JWT (JSON Web Token) authentication using Spring Boot.

 ## Technologies Used